-- 1) Internship is mandatory - 2) Duration: One academic year (10 months) split in to two semesters (VII & VIII). - 3) Eligibility: Internship will start immediately after the candidate successfully completes the academic and clinical training till the 6th semester.
-Students can start internship after the 6th semester exams.
-However, students who fail in their clinical exam of 6th semester will have to discontinue internship.

-4) Structure and duration of posting

-- a) The respective parent institutions shall decide on the institutions where their students will be posted for internship. - b) Students will do internship at their parent institute for one semester and at an institute(s) outside the parent institute for one semester.
-Internship can be done at institutes like hospitals, special educational centers/schools, centers where clinical facilities for management of ASD, cochlear implantation, AVT etc. are available, centers which undertake empowering of mothers, centers for CP, and centers for LD, etc. Attempts must be made to provide clinical training to students in a variety of set ups. - c) It shall be mandatory to provide additional clinical training to students in such areas as management of neurologically afflicted persons, prevention and early intervention programs, community based rehabilitation, occupational health programs, structural abnormalities related to speech and hearing, etc.

-- 5) Mode of supervision during internship: Supervision should generally be provided by a Speech-language Pathologist and Audiologist.
-However, in institute/centers where this is not feasible, supervision can be done by a specialist from an allied area like Otolaryngology, Neurology, Mental Health, Pediatrics, among others. - 6) Maintenance of records by students: Every student shall maintain records of the number of hours of clinical work in different areas and institutions.
-This should be certified by the head of the institution or his/her nominee where the student is undergoing internship. - 7) Leave: Candidates should have an attendance of at least 90% during the internship period.
+Conduct and professional obligations to peers/patients/families and the community at large.
+Guidelines Internship is mandatory Duration: One academic year (10 months) split in to two semesters (VII & VIII).
+Eligibility: Internship will start immediately after the candidate completes the th academic and clinical training till the 6 semester.
+Students can start internship after th the 6 semester exams.
+However, students who fail in their clinical exam of th 6 semester will have to discontinue internship.
+Structure and duration of posting The respective parent institutions shall decide on the institutions where their students will be posted for internship.
+However, students can be posted for internship only at those institutions approved by the Rehabilitation Council of India.
+Students will do internship at their parent institute for one semester and at an institute(s) outside the parent institute for one semester.
+Internship can be done at institutes like hospitals, special educational centers/schools, centers where clinical facilities for management of ASD, cochlear implantation, AVT etc. are available, centers which undertake empowering of mothers, centers for CP, and centers for LD, etc. Attempts must be made to provide clinical training to students in a variety of set ups.
+It shall be mandatory to provide additional clinical training to students in such areas as management of neurologically afflicted persons, prevention and early intervention programs, community based rehabilitation, occupational health programs, structural abnormalities related to speech and hearing, etc. Mode of supervision during internship: Supervision should generally be provided by a Speech-language Pathologist and Audiologist.
+However, in institute/centers where this is not feasible, supervision can be done by a specialist from an allied area like Otolaryngology, Neurology, Mental Health, Pediatrics, among others.
+Maintenance of records by students: Every student shall maintain records of the number of hours of clinical work in different areas and institutions.
+This should be certified by the head of the institution or his/her nominee where the student is undergoing internship.
+Leave: Candidates should have an attendance of at least 90% during the internship period.
 Internship shall be extended by the number of days the student falls short of 90% attendance.
-Compensatory work for shortage of attendance must be completed before the final clinical exams of 8th semester. - 8) Stipend: As per the norms of the parent institute. - 9) Grading and evaluation of student: All internees will be assessed based on their attendance, performance in the postings and presentation of log books.
-The mode of assessment and frequency of assessment will be prescribed by the institute.
-The student is required to repeat those postings in which his/her performance is below 40%. - 10) Certification: The parent institute will award a certificate after successful completion of the internship and clinical examination (7.1 and 7.2 in the Scheme of examination).
-Supervised clinical hours spent during internship shall be included in the clinical competence certificate issued to students. - 11) The University shall award the degree only after the successful completion of clinical internship.
+Compensatory work for shortage of attendance must be completed the before the final clinical exams of 8 semester.

+Stipend: As per the norms of the parent institute.